-Equally helpful to campus tours can be similar walkthroughs of the new employee’s own team.
+Equally helpful to campus tours can be similar walk-throughs of the new employee’s own team.
 Likely, the hiring manager already plans on walking their new team member around the office and making introductions.
-Encouraging the hiring manager to record that tour with a smartphone or webcam is an easy way to help new hires learn names, locations, and responsibilities without the embarrassment of having ask twice.
+Encouraging the hiring manager to record that tour with a smartphone is an easy way to help new hires learn names, locations, and responsibilities without the embarrassment of having ask twice.

 Product and Service Functional Demonstrations

-While cultural introductions and logistical considerations are essential steps in welcoming a new hire, the core of most onboarding training will focus on the specifics of your company’s products and services.
+While cultural introductions and logistical considerations are essential steps in welcoming a new hire, the core of most new hire training will focus on the specifics of your company’s products and services.

 The most fundamental of these will be how-to videos intended to show your company’s offerings in action.
 The goal of these videos should be to provide a detailed overview of how each of your company’s offerings work.
 Depending on your organization, you may find it’s best to partner with your product management or marketing teams to capture this information.

 Product and Service Value Proposition

 Going a step beyond how your company’s offerings work, it’s also valuable to show why — the benefits they provide your customers in working the way they do.
 This may be recorded alongside the technical how-to, or separately to allow your team to further reinforce your value proposition.